Before you start, we recommend you take a moment to cozy up with the data points and how they work.

 Location

-You can search up to 60 different locations in both the influencer and audience location filters.
+You can add up to 60 different locations in both the influencer and audience location filters.

 Influencer filters